mariuzjc/mariuzjc/README.md

 - 📫 How to reach me: Preferably on LinkedIn
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I have a tomato plant. 🍅

-(This section will be improved in the near future)